Expert Buyer’s Guide • AI Receptionist UK

 Consent & disclosures

-Ensure prompts capture consent and log timestamps.
-Provide accessible alternatives for callers who need DTMF or human escalation.
+Make sure opening prompts capture consent where required and log timestamps.
+Provide accessible alternatives for callers who need DTMF or human escalation — not as a fallback after frustration, but as a clear, early-offered option in the greeting.

 Validation steps